RxnCaption: Reformulating Reaction Diagram Parsing as Visual Prompt Guided Captioning: Experiments

 \subsection{Main Results}

-We compared our RxnCaption-VL model with the baselines mentioned in \S~\ref{sec:experiment_setup} on the \texttt{RxnScribe-test} and \texttt{RxnCaption-11k-test}, as shown in Table~\ref{tab:model_performance}.
-It is evident that on both datasets, RxnCaption-VL achieved the best F1 scores, regardless of whether the HybridMatch or SoftMatch metric was used.
-Notably, on the more challenging \texttt{RxnCaption-11k-test} set, RxnCaption-VL outperformed the second-best model by 10.7 and 1.0 percentage points in F1 score for the HybridMatch and SoftMatch metrics, respectively, demonstrating the superior performance of RxnCaption-VL.
-Additionally, we observed that Gemini-2.5-pro exhibits excellent performance on the RxnDP task.
-When using the BIVP strategy, Gemini-2.5-Pro secured the highest F1 scores across almost all metrics on both test sets among the \textbf{general} VLMs.
-Specifically, on the \texttt{RxnCaption-11k-test} set, Gemini-2.5-pro achieved second place in F1 scores for both HardMatch and HybridMatch, even surpassing the specialized models RxnScribe and RxnIm.
+We compared our RxnCaption-VL model with the baselines mentioned in \S~\ref{sec:experiment_setup} on the \texttt{RxnScribe-test} and \texttt{RxnCaption-15k-test}, as shown in Table~\ref{tab:model_performance}.
+It is evident that on both datasets, our RxnCaption-VL (using BIVP) achieved the best F1 scores across both HybridMatch and SoftMatch metrics.
+Notably, on the more challenging \texttt{RxnCaption-15k-test} set, RxnCaption-VL outperformed the strongest competing model, Gemini-2.5-Pro (BIVP), by \textbf{19.4} percentage points in HybridMatch F1 and \textbf{3.8} percentage points in SoftMatch F1, demonstrating its superior performance.
+Additionally, we observed that Gemini-2.5-Pro exhibits excellent performance on the RxnDP task.
+When using the BIVP strategy, it secured the highest F1 scores among all \textbf{general} VLMs.